 - Find a sober living home

-- Teach life skills for recovering patients such as finance management
+- Teach life skills for recovering clients such as finance management

 - Help set specific yet attainable goals during the recovery period